Cast Iron Skillet Pizza

 Top the pizza with fresh basil torn into pieces, and serve immediately!
 Thanks to the cornmeal, the pizza will slide right out of the cast iron pan.

-Cast iron skillet pizza on a wooden cutting board with slices taken out
+deep dish pizza on a wooden cutting board with slices taken out.

-How can I get the pizza crust to roll out easier?
+How can I get pizza crust to roll out easier?

 If you’re having difficulty rolling out pizza crust, allow the dough to rest at room temperature for another 20 minutes before trying again.
 Often, the combination of cold dough and tight gluten strands from working the dough make it difficult to roll out.
 Resting the dough and bringing it to room temperature should remedy the issue.